Will Remote-first impact Field Engineering?

 Minimal office space needed

-What are the disadvantages and how can the rest of the organisation learn from the field team?
+What are the disadvantages of a remote-first policy and how can the rest of the organisation learn from the field team?

 No sense of team or belonging